pupilfirst/wd201-scripts/husky-precommit-hook/README.md

 ```

-Next we will edit the `pre-commit` hook configuration to run `lint-staged` as well.
+Next, we will edit the pre-commit hook configuration to run lint-staged as well.
 Let's switch to the terminal and execute the following command.

->Action: switch to terminal and execute the command
+> Action: switch to terminal and execute the command

 ```sh
 npx husky add .husky/pre-commit "npx lint-staged"